 The Walt Disney Company headquarters in Burbank, California (Photo: Coolcaesar)

-The bill, which was passed earlier this month by the state’s lawmakers, bans discussions about sexual orientation and gender identity in primary schools.
+The bill, which was passed last week by the state’s lawmakers, bans discussions about sexual orientation amd gender identity in primary schools.
 The White House called it “hateful legislation targeting vulnerable students”.